progenetix/bycon/docs/installation.md

 !!! warning "Highly Experimental"

-    At this time the `bycon` configuration files are _very_ specific for the Progenetix use case.
-While in principle one can use the current code base to create a complete Beacon v2 setup this requires quite a bit of customization.
+    At this time the `bycon` configuration files are specific for the Progenetix use case.
+While in principle one can use the current code base to create a complete Beacon v2 setup this requires some customization, e.g. through editing the `/local/....yaml` configuration files as well as the `/install.yaml` data.

 Additionally to the library and associated files a complete `bycon`-base Beacon server setup requires the installation of various endpoint apps contained in `/beaconServer`.
-Progenetix also makes use of many server apps (e.g. for retrieving supporting data such as collation statistics or genomic parameters) which are contained n `/services`.
+Progenetix also makes use of many server apps (e.g. for retrieving supporting data such as collation statistics or genomic parameters) which are now contained in the [`byconaut`](http://github.com/progenetix/byconaut/) project as `/services`.

 ###  `bycon` library install

 In February 2023 `bycon` has been mad available as a Pypi package with standard installation through `pip install bycon`.
+However, this installation will lack the server components and is by itself only suitable for library utilization.

 ### Beacon server installation